rishisareen/rishisareen.github.io/blog/_posts/2025-07-31-Build-Habit.md

 ---
 ## **Part 2: How to Build Better Habits (Without Burning Out)**

-Last time, we talked about how so much of our life runs on autopilot—guided by habits we don’t even realize we have.
+Last time, we talked about how so much of our life runs on autopilot, guided by habits we don’t even realize we have.
 The question now is: **how do we take back the steering wheel?**
 How can we use the brain’s natural love for efficiency to build habits that *actually* serve us?